LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

   - **`Bucket`**: Specifies the destination S3 bucket, `24188516-cloudstorage`.
   - **`file_name`**: The key under which the file is stored in the S3 bucket, formed by concatenating the folder path and file name.

-Now our files are uploaded to the corresponding locations in out S3 bucket, maintaining the local directory structure.
+Now our files are uploaded to the corresponding locations in the S3 bucket, consistent with out local directory structure.

 ![S3 Upload](http://localhost/assets/lab2-19.png)

 ### 3. Restore from S3

 We create a new program, `restorefromcloud.py`, to restore files from the S3 bucket and write them to the appropriate directories.
-The program uses `s3.list_objects_v2` to list all files in the S3 bucket along with their attributes, such as **Key** and **Name**.
+The program uses `s3.list_objects_v2()` to list all files in the S3 bucket along with their attributes, such as **Key** and **Name**.

 We combine the local **ROOT_TARGET_DIR** with the **Key** to form the local file path.
 If the local directory does not exist, we create it using `os.makedirs()`.
 Finally, we download each file from the S3 bucket using `s3.download_file()`.